-GREAT LAKES RESTORATION INITIATIVE
+FUND THE GREAT LAKES RESTORATION INITIATIVE

 The Great Lakes include 20 percent of the world’s surface freshwater and host a diverse ecosystem of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
 The GLRI seeks to replace earlier piecemeal approaches to ecosystem restoration with a single comprehensive program.
 The Environmental Protection Agency (EPA) leads and administers the restoration initiative and partners with multiple federal agencies to carry out restoration projects.